Animals in the wild spend most of their active hours searching for food - or trying to avoid becoming food themselves.

 Enrichment programs are not just a "good idea," they are required for AZA accreditation and are proven to help prevent stress, boredom, and increase welfare in captive animals.
 It's good animal husbandry and a required part of what keepers do each and every day.

 Our animals' enrichment items don't last forever, so we always have a need to replace them.
-Check out our Enrichment of the Month list if you would like to donate some items to our animals.
+Shop our wish list at amazon.com if you would like to donate some items to our animals.
 You may also make a monetary donation for enrichment items.
 We thank you for your support!